 Adolescence is an artificially created condition created for the 'purpose' of 'change.'
-Education (for the purpose of learning the basics) went up to the eighth grade, at the time when the child entered the age of adulthood.
+Education (for the purpose of learning the basics of life) went up to the eighth grade, at the time when the child entered the age of adulthood.
 Under the "old" structure the child either went on to higher education or went to work for his father or worked for someone else learning a trade in a period of apprenticeship, continuing to learn to do right and not wrong according to authority.
 While "child labor laws" are an important issue concerning the abuse of children, putting them in harms way, the reason for creating the "adolescent society," i.e.,, extending education for four more years, with boys and girls learning together, had as much to do with learning morals (or rather immorality) as it did with learning a trade or going into higher education.
 They went hand in hand, replacing the issue of morality (doing right and not wrong according to established commands, rules, facts, and truth of parents, teachers, ... and/or God in the workplace) and competence (ability to do the job at hand correctly i.e., right and not wrong) with structure of thought, i.e., whether the child is learning to do what authority tells him to do (considered the source of "repression" and "alienation" according to those possessed with the 'change' process) or questioning and challenging authority and its commands, rules, facts, and truth when they get in the way of what he wants to do, when he wants to do it, i.e., in the 'moment,' learning to think for his "self," i.e., according to his "feelings," i.e., his desires and dissatisfactions, i.e., his "felt needs" of the 'moment.'

 Under the "old" system the child moved into adulthood under a patriarchal paradigm's tutelage, the boy's morals being guided by his father or his boss, the girl's by her mother (under her father's authority) in the home, keeping a "top-down" system in place.
-Thus social 'change' was inhibited or blocked.
-By keeping the children in the classroom for four more years, with both girls and boys working together on personal-social issues (including in the "church" with its use of the "youth group" to "grow" the "church")—during the time of puberty on—the next generation was more easily made adaptable to a "new" social order.
-Emotions, being as they are, the youth were placed in a state of confusion (caught between parental authority and their newly acquired carnal desires, i.e., natural urges an impulses), engendering the "felt need" for 'change,' i.e., 'liberation' from parental authority and its commands, rules, facts, and truth.
+Thus social 'change' (socialism) was inhibited or blocked.
+By keeping the children in the classroom for four more years, with both girls and boys working together on personal-social issues (including in the "church" with its use of the "youth group" to "grow" the "church")—during the time of puberty on—the next generation was more easily made adaptable to a "new" social order (socialism).
+Emotions, being as they are, the youth were placed in a state of confusion (caught between parental authority and their newly acquired carnal desires, i.e., natural urges and impulses), engendering the "felt need" for 'change,' i.e., 'liberation' from parental authority and its commands, rules, facts, and truth.
 While still being treated as children, remaining in the classroom, they had bodies of an adult.
 It was in this condition of conflict (within and without the child), the young adult was exposed to developing morals external to their parent's values.
 Thus the "top-down" system was intercepted (circumvented) and negated for the 'purpose' of socialist 'change,' under the banner of "equality of opportunity."

 James Coleman, in his book Adolescent Society: wrote: "In the traditional society each child is at the mercy of his parents.
 The 'natural processes' by which they socialize him makes him a replica of them."
 "Strengthening the family to draw the adolescent back into it faces serious problems, as well as some questions about its desirability."
 "Equality of Opportunity becomes ever greater with the weakening of family power."
 "Rather than bringing the father back to play with his son, this strategy would recognize that society has changed, and attempt to improve those institutions designed to educate the adolescent toward adulthood."
 "In order to [improve those institutions], one must know how adolescent societies function, and beyond that, how their directions may be changed."
 "The family has little to offer the child in the way of training for his place in the community."
 "Mass media, and an ever-increasing range of personal experiences, gives an adolescent social sophistication at an early age, making him unfit for the obedient role of the child in the family."
 "One of the consequence of the increasing social liberation of adolescents is the increasing inability of parents to enforce norms, a greater and greater tendency for the adolescent community to disregard adult dictates, and to consider itself no longer subject to the demands of parents and teachers."
 "The old ‘levers' by which children are motivated―approval or disapproval of parents and teachers―are less efficient."
 "In the industrial society, committed to equality of opportunity, adults cannot afford to shape their children in their own image."